codahale/veil-java/README.md

 the message plus an arbitrary number of random padding bytes, using the full set of encrypted headers as authenticated data.

-To decrypt a message, the recipient traverses the message, searching for a decryptable header using the shared secret between sender and recipient.
-When a header is decrypted, the session key is used to decrypt the encrypted message, padding is removed, and the digest of the recovered plaintext is compared to the digest contained in the header.
+To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between sender and recipient.
+When a header is successfully decrypted, the session key is used to decrypt the encrypted message, the padding is removed, and the digest of the recovered plaintext is compared to the digest contained in the header.

 ## What's the point